django-mptt/django-mptt/docs/overview.rst

 items around the tree is more involved, as there's some extra work required to keep the tree structure in a good state at all times.

-Here's a good article about MPTT to whet your appetite and provide details about how the technique itself works:
+Here's a good article about MPTT to what your appetite and provide details about how the technique itself works:

     * `Trees in SQL`_